Quick Search: go

 • If you are unable to come to Geneva, you can still follow and participate in Treaty Body sessions:

-• You can follow the live webcast of the Treaty Body public sessions at http://webtv.un.org/
+• You can follow the live webcast of the Treaty Body public sessions at https://webtv.un.org/en/search/categories/meetings-events/human-rights-treaty-bodies.

 Remember!
-If you can foresee any risk related to your participation in the Treaty Body session, you should take precautionary measures such as liaising with international NGOs or other actors such as diplomats or UN representative, who may be able to provide support in case this is needed.
+If you can foresee any risk related to your participation in the Treaty Body session, you should take precautionary measures such as liaising with international NGOs or other actors such as diplomats or UN representatives, who may be able to provide support in case this is needed.
 See also ISHR Academy: Security

 5. Concluding observations and recommendations